 |Anthropology – Sociology (qualitative surveys)

-Do farmers’ representations of cultivated plants influence the way in which digital technologies are adopted and used in the farm?
-The case of sound diffusion systems in viticulture and market gardening
+Do farmers’ representations of cultivated plants influence the way in which digital information and communication technologies are adopted and used in the farm: the case of ICT in viticulture and market gardening

 Keywords: ICT, digital information and communication technologies, plants, nonhuman agency, plant water stress sensor, sound diffusion systems